 That's why recommend that borrowers get term life insurance for the duration of the student loan - payable to the cosigner.
 The value of the policy should be the loan value plus interest.
 That way, if anything were to happen to the borrower, the cosigner is protected.

-Check out Haven Life to get a quick quote online in about 5 minutes.
+Check out Bestow to get a quick quote online in about 5 minutes.
 You'll see that life insurance for college students is typically very cheap - and this can be a great way to protect your family should something happen.
 You don't want to be responsible for your cosigners loans.

 Getting a private student loan can be confusing.
 That's why we've listed the top 5 places to get a private student loan so that you can compare your options quickly and easily.